lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 **Note**: Building with PortAudio and GStreamer is required.

 Before you run the sample app, it's important to note that the application takes two arguments.
 The first is required, and is the path to `AlexaClientSDKConfig.json`.
-The second is only required if you are building the sample app with wake word support, and is the path of the of the folder containing the wake word engine models.
+The second is only required if you are building the sample app with wake word support, and is in the path of the folder containing the wake word engine models.

 Navigate to the `SampleApp/src` folder from your build directory.
 Then run this command: